formabble/releases/docs/docs/shards/shards/DSP/FFT.md

 --8<-- "includes/experimental.md"

 This shard performs a Fast Fourier Transform (FFT) on the input.
-It takes the time-domain representation of an audio (represented as a sounds object, float sequence or float2 sequence) and returns its frequency-domain representation as a float2 sequence.
+It takes the time-domain representation of an audio (represented as a sounds object, float sequence or float2 sequence) and outputs its frequency-domain representation as a float2 sequence.

 --8<-- "includes/license.md"